royaltm/spectrusty/examples/sdl2-zxspectrum/README.md

 Up to 7 `MDR` cardridges can be added in read-only mode.
 One empty `MDR` cardridge in R/W mode is always being present when Microdrives are active.

-Before exiting, the program saves the snapshot image in the `JSON` file, which can be restored later by providing a path to the file in the command line arguments.
+Before exiting or loading another snapshot file, the program saves the current state into the `JSON` snapshot file, that can be restored later by providing a path to the file in the command line arguments or by dropping it on the program's window.
 If the first Microdrive cartridge has been modified it will also be saved as an `MDR` file.

 When recording tape data, it's being written directly to the `TAP` file.